noqqe/downwards/README.md

 I know because I wanted it.

-`downwards` is download the article you want, converts it to `mdoc` and displays it using your local `man` binary.
+`downwards` is downloading the article you want, converts it to `mdoc` and displays it using your local `man` binary.

 ```